Randwarf/StellarisUnityLore/Wandering Elders.md

-Wandering elwould find it difficult to join another tribe or find a potential mating partner.
-Instead they would usually be treated as
+Elders, who were marked and banished from their tribes, are refered as wandering elders.
+Elder banishment in general is an extreme practice only performed in edge cases.
+And although these individuals would find it difficult to reintegrate into another tribe, they would still be treated as untouchable - it is accustomed to feed a wandering elder.
+In return, they would